timingsniper/SMIC-GPA-Calculator-Non-App-Store-Ver-/README.md

 If you are stuck with error saying "unidentified developer", follow the following guide:

-1. Open your Mac settings, go to Security & Privacy (House-shaped icon)
+1. Open your Mac settings, go to Security & Privacy (House-shaped icon, Korean: 보안 및 개인정보 보호, Chinese: 安全与隐私)

 2. Press the lock icon on the lower left side, enter your password.

 3. Select "Anywhere" from "Allow apps downloaded from" section.

 4. Confirm, and try installing the app again.

+Feel free to email/wechat me if there are problems regarding installation.
+(Contact information provided below)

 # Current Issues
 Ver 1.0: None yet.